 Chasta Hamilton Calhoun is the Owner/ Artistic Director of Stage Door Dance Productions and the Founder/Editor of The Dance Exec.
 A 2007 Park Scholar Alumna of NC State, Chasta graduated summa cum laude with a degree in Arts Applications/Administration (Emphasis: Theatre).
 Her choreography has appeared at Raleigh Little Theatre, Deep Dish Theater, North Raleigh Arts & Creative Theatre, Theatre In The Park, Athens Drive High School (2014 Triangle Rising Star Award), and Clayton Youth Theater.
 Upcoming projects include: Choreographing the 41st Production of A Christmas Carol, Choreographing Sweeney Todd at Raleigh Little Theatre, and Directing/Choreographing The Wedding Singer at North Raleigh Arts & Creative Theatre.
 In 2012, Chasta received the Goodman Award for Regional Leadership Excellence in the Area of the Arts, and in 2014, Chasta was named to the Triangle Business Journal's 40 Under 40.

 Heather J. Strickland has worked in the triangle area for nearly 15 years as a director, actor, and dance/fight choreographer.
-Her most recent project was directing Bare Theatre’s all-female production of Titus Andronicus.
-She has worked with Bare Theatre on numerous other productions in many capacities, including: Hamlet, A Midsummer Night’s Dream, Twelfth Night, Othello, The Tempest, Rosencrantz and Guildenstern Are Dead, Taming of the Shrew, A Winter’s Tale, The Crucible, Cymbeline, and As You Like It.
+Her most recent projects were directing Bare Theatre’s all-female production of Titus Andronicus and performing as Charlotte in RLT’s Charlotte’s Web.
 She has worked with many schools and performance groups as a performer and teacher, including Raleigh Little Theatre, Deep Dish Theatre Company, Burning Coal, Ghost and Spice Productions, Cary Players, The Nickel Shakespeare Girls, Duke University, Durham School of the Arts, and Franklin Academy.
 Heather has a degree in Theatre Arts from Flagler College in Florida and is a member of the Society of American Fight Directors.

 Patrick Torres is RLT's Artistic Director and has more than a decade of experience as a professional director and theatre educator.
 His work as a freelance director has been seen at The Kennedy Center for the Performing Arts, The Southwest Shakespeare Festival, Round House Theatre, The Source Festival, and the Hangar Theatre among others.
 In 2003, he was selected as a Drama League Directing Fellow and in 2005 was named a Young Leader of Color by the Theatre Communications Group.
 He has an MFA in Directing from the University of Southern Mississippi.